lunatask/lunatask/README.md

 #### Designed For Your Mac

-The desktop app is designed to run on macOS.
+Lunatask is designed to run on macOS.
 Support for other platforms and mobile apps might be added later but the goal is to figure out and polish the best productivity workflow on macOS first.

 #### Opinionated, but..